 1. Be loud and make the pitch.

 The closed mouth never gets fed.
-The pitch needs to be the focus of the event.
-The pitch needs to be given by someone who is confident and passionately believes in the vision of the charity.
+The pitch needs to be the focus of the event and needs to be given by someone who passionately believes in the vision of the charity.
 I once helped at a charity event where the pitch was last on the agenda, given by someone who nervously communicated that they needed funding.

 If I’m donating, I want to donate to a cause that isn’t afraid to spread their vision and ask for help.
 I want to trust the people who are receiving my money.
 If you don’t ask, you’ve already failed.
 If you don’t ask confidently, you lose half your audience.
 Passion spreads.
 When you believe in what you are supporting, others will too.